 The coverage is better than Movistar, however, it’s cheapest if you get yourself a contract and pay for an entire year upfront.

 If you are going to be staying in Mexico City or another major city in Mexico for an extended period of time, this may be your best and cheapest option.
+You can usually even get a new phone with this plan for a small amount extra per month just like you would with a phone plan in the USA.

 What to Know Before You Arrive in Mexico